KalebGordon/group-4-final-project/README.md

 ### Splitting the Data

-The x and y variables were split into training and testing sets. ____ was the x variable for the linear regression model, and the y variable was ____ .
+The x and y variables were split into training and testing sets.
+Total emissions and population values were the x variable for the linear regression model, and the y variable was death rate.

 INSERT IMAGE HERE

-A linear regression model was created to show the Deaths ____
+A linear regression model was created to show the deaths based on emissions.

 ### Confusion Matrix